Plugin Components

 Leaf

-import { PlateLeaf, PlateLeafProps } from '@udecode/plate-common';
+import { PlateLeaf, PlateLeafProps } from '@udecode/plate-common/react';

 export function CodeLeaf({ className, children, ...props }: PlateLeafProps) {